Skip to main content

 Bio

-My research is focused on developing next-generation field-deployable molecular imaging, sensing, and diagnostic tools for plants and human.
+My research is focused on developing next-generation field-deployable molecular imaging, sensing, and diagnostic tools for human and plants.
 These tools are essential to translate conventional laboratory diagnostic tests from the bench to the point of care for rapid field detection, personal health monitoring, as well as battling infectious diseases in the resource-limited settings.
-My group is currently studying two main research schemes, including the development of new portable microscopy devices for single-molecule detection as well as novel lab-on- a-chip systems for rapid sample preparation such as DNA extraction, amplification, and sequence-specific labeling.
+My group is currently studying two main research schemes, including the development of “sample-to-answer” nucleic acid testing platform that can be used at home and cost-effective in-field sensing systems to detect plant diseases and stresses at early stage.
 We also develop nanophotonics enhanced molecular diagnostic assays towards ultra-sensitive analysis.
 Our work spans broadly at the interface of engineering, chemistry, nanoscience, and biology.

 Video not working?
 Use this link: Watch Video